The serverMiddleware property

 Items:

 Nuxt internally creates a connect instance that you can add your own custom middleware to.
-This allows us to register additional routes (typically /api
+This allows us to register additional routes (typically /api routes) without need for an external server.

 This allows you to create a client API/server API pattern using Nuxt alone.
 This means that from the browser (for example, within a Vue component) you can make a request to a route in your server middleware.